Technigo/project-redux-quiz-old/ProjectLog.md

 - Working on CSS (styled components)
 - Added new background
-- Basic styling is done
+- Basic styling is done, and if later you want to change anything you're welcome to do so